Skip to main content

 To support victims and contribute to strengthening their capacity to defend themselves against racism and discrimination.

-• To provide support to local entities which provide legal and psychological support to local victims of racism and discrimination.
+• To provide support to local entities which provide legal and psychological support to local victims of racism and discrimination,

 Resources